 Investment Value vs. Market Value

-In the real world, such a situation can exist if a company expands its premises to a larger building that’s been put on sale right across its current office.
+In the real world, such a situation can occur if a company expands its premises to a larger building that’s been put on sale right across its current office.
 The company is willing to agree to a price higher than the building’s market value to ensure that competitors stay out of the area.

 Additional Resources